-Cell biology studies how cells maintain their function and what leads to their dysfunction.
+Molecular Cell biology studies how cells maintain their function and what leads to their dysfunction.
 Fundamental insight into cell biological processes is key to understand how genetics or environment affect human health or lead to disease.

-Research in the department is supported by the UMCG, the University Groningen, and a wide array of scientific (NWO, EU) and charity foundations (including Dutch MS Research Foundation, Dutch Brain foundation, Dutch Heart Foundation, Dutch Cancer Society).
+Research in the section is supported by the UMCG, the University Groningen, and a wide array of scientific (NWO, EU) and charity foundations (including Dutch MS Research Foundation, Dutch Brain foundation, Dutch Heart Foundation, Dutch Cancer Society).